Home ed kids can undertake work experience. The requirements vary according to state.

 - You approach an employer and set it up with them.

 - The Dept of Education and Training’s work experience page contains information and a form which you can use

 - HEN’s members can use the HEN work experience form (see insurance)

-There is a Safe@Work module that school students are required to complete before undertaking work experience.
+- There is a Safe@Work module to be completed by students before undertaking work experience.

 - Schools are required to have $10 million in public liability insurance in order for students to undertake work experience.
 The Education Department advises that it is not necessary for home educators to take out Work Experience Insurance because ‘home schools’ are not included in the definition of ‘schools’ in the Education Act.